awee01/Project-9/README.md

 ## Tests:

 See the video on how to run the application.
-Also screenshots for further help.
+Also review the screenshots for further help.

 ## Questions:

-Contact me at:
+If you have any questions, contact me at:

 Email: awee@myseneca.ca
 <br>